Terence Crawford: WWE appearances

 On July 19, 2024, Crawford was ringside for WWE SmackDown in his hometown of Omaha, Nebraska.
-During the event, he assisted Cody Rhodes by handing him a chair that the wrestler then smacked Grayson Waller with.
+During the event, he assisted Cody Rhodes by handing him a chair which he used to hit Grayson Waller.

 Crawford appeared on Friday Night SmackDown again the following week, this time stepping into the ring to confront Waller and Austin Theory.
 Waller warned Crawford by saying "Look at me when I'm talking to you.
 If you take one more step, my boy Austin Theory will knock you out."
 Ignoring his warning, Crawford knocked Theory to the ground with one punch.

-Altercations
+Legal issues

 In September 2008, after shooting dice with a few friends, Crawford was shot on the right side of his head, right below his ear, while sitting in the driver's seat of his 1986 Oldsmobile Cutlass Supreme.
 Reportedly, the nine-millimeter bullet changed trajectory after initially hitting the rear windshield.
 Had it not, it would have hit more directly, penetrated deeply, and done enough damage to be fatal.
 Despite the badly bleeding wound, Crawford was still able to drive himself to the hospital, where he received several stitches and was later discharged.
 Crawford fought and won his fifth match of the year against Michael Williams less than two months after the incident.
 When asked if he found out who the shooter was and if he was caught, Crawford responded "The shooter is dead, he got shot in the head".

-In 2016, Crawford encountered legal issues stemming from an incident involving his 1984 Chevrolet Monte Carlo at an auto body shop in Omaha, Nebraska.
-Crawford hired the shop to repaint his Monte Carlo, which cost around $2,500.
-He paid about half upfront, but was dissatisfied with both the quality of the work and the time it took to complete.
-The shop would not return the car until Crawford settled the remaining balance.
-Crawford came back with three friends and forcibly took the car off the hydraulic lift without making full payment.
-The hydraulic lift sustained damages estimated up to $5,000.
-The shop owner asserted that he felt threatened and accused Crawford of pushing him as he exited the shop, though he did not make any physical threats.
-On April 22, Crawford voluntarily surrendered to Omaha police and was formally charged with four misdemeanors: destruction of property, theft of service, misdemeanor assault, and trespassing.
-In September, Crawford was found guilty of two misdemeanor offenses: property damage and disorderly conduct following a trial.
-In December, Crawford received a sentence of 90 days in jail, two years of probation, and 120 hours of community service.
-Crawford's attorneys immediately announced plans to appeal the verdict and the sentence.
-Crawford was expected to serve approximately 50 days in jail, but the jail sentence was eventually overturned on appeal.
-Probation and community service requirements remained in place.
+In 2016, Crawford faced legal issues stemming from an incident involving his 1984 Chevrolet Monte Carlo at an Omaha, Nebraska, auto body shop.
+After paying about half of a $2,500 repainting fee, he disputed the quality and delay of the work; when the shop refused to release the car without full payment, Crawford returned with three friends and removed the vehicle from a hydraulic lift, causing an estimated $5,000 in damages.
+The shop owner said he felt threatened and alleged Crawford pushed him while leaving.
+Crawford voluntarily surrendered to police on April 22 and was charged with four misdemeanors—destruction of property, theft of service, misdemeanor assault, and trespassing.
+In September, he was convicted of property damage and disorderly conduct and, in December, sentenced to 90 days in jail, two years of probation, and 120 hours of community service.
+The jail sentence was later overturned on appeal, while the probation and community service terms remained in effect.